Main List of Projects

 Avoid breaking a fast with carbs.
 This can cause a dangerous insulin spike.

-6. Red Light at Night: Blue and white light at night disrupt circadian rhythms.
+6. Red Light at Night: Blue and white light at night disrupts circadian rhythms.
 Use red-filtered light at night in the home and on computers and phones to signal the body that it’s time for repair, not activity.

 7. Prioritize Sleep: Deep sleep is when the body repairs mitochondria and clears cellular debris.
 Red light at night (or better, darkness) and going to sleep early support melatonin production.